 “The opportunity was there, it’s a great community of people and a website was exactly what I needed to get Soi Official going,” she said.

 “When I learned that I won, I was so happy.
 It was no longer just an idea in the back of my head.
 I was doing this.
 There was no turning back.”

-With GoDaddy’s Websites + Marketing platform, Kidisha had unlimited possibilities at her fingertips.
+With GoDaddy’s easy Online Store builder, Kidisha had unlimited possibilities at her fingertips.
 She could:

-- Customize the website to match her authentic brand
+- Customize the web store to match her authentic brand

 - Connect everything to her social media channels

-- Build a robust eCommerce platform to handle ever part of her online business
+- Build a robust eCommerce platform to handle every part of her online business

 Most importantly, she had access to GoDaddy’s 24/7 support system to overcome any hurdles.

 The benefits of 24/7 help

 “Building a website can be very stressful and that’s one of the reasons I paused before getting the business up and running,” she said.